ompl/ompl/doc/markdown/benchmark.md

 - __valid segment fraction:__ (real) the fraction of segments that turned out to be valid (using ompl::base::MotionValidator) out of all the segments that were checked for validity
 - more planner-specific properties

 Planning algorithms can also register callback functions that the Benchmark class will use to measure properties at regular intervals during a run of the planning algorithm.
 Currently only RRT* uses this functionality.
-The RRT* constructor registers, among others, a function the cost of the best path found so far:
+The RRT* constructor registers, among others, a function that returns the cost of the best path found so far:

     addPlannerProgressProperty("best cost REAL", boost::bind(&RRTstar::getBestCost, this));